-Based on the above assessment, Leverett faces a "Medium" vulnerability from wildfire and brushfires.
+Based on the above assessment, and input from the Fire Chief regarding concerns about climate change and droughts increasing the Town's vulnerability, Leverett faces a "High" vulnerability from wildfire and brushfires.
 While wildfires have caused minimal damage, injury and loss of life to date in Leverett, their potential to destroy property and cause injury or death exists.
 Existing and future mitigation efforts should continue to be developed and employed that will enable Leverett to be prepared for these events when they occur.
 Wildfires can also cause utility disruption and air-quality problems.
 Particular areas of vulnerability include low-income and elderly populations, and residents living in the interface area adjacent to large areas of unfragmented forests.
 The following problem statements summarize the areas of greatest concern to Leverett regarding wildfires.